All Episodes

 That's the Department of Justice research arm.

-He'd previously been with a Rand Corporation.
+He'd previously been with the RAND Corporation.

 He studied criminal justice issues.